 2. Position your text

-Once you have your purdy flower photo opened up in PicMonkey, lay out your text and any overlays you’d like to include in your design.
-You’ll need to erase parts of your words and overlays later in order to get the flowers-coming-through-text look, so keep that in mind and position them accordingly.
+Once you have your purdy flower photo opened up in PicMonkey, lay out your text and any graphics you’d like to include in your design.
+You’ll need to erase parts of your words and graphics later in order to get the flowers-coming-through-text look, so keep that in mind and position them accordingly.

 3. Save as a PNG